nyudlts/aspace-finding-aid-Export/README.md

 Run
 ---
 $ aspace-export --config /path/to/go-aspace.yml [options] 2> /dev/null
-<br><br><b>note:</b> the underlying xml lib will output a lot of info about xml errors to stderr, `2> /dev/null` ignores the output but you can redirect to a file by replacing /dev/null
+<br><br><b>note:</b> the underlying xml lib will output voluminous, and not always helpful, info about xml errors to stderr, `2> /dev/null` ignores the output but you can redirect to a file by replacing /dev/null

 The program will create a directory hierarchy at the location set in the --export-location option.
 There will be a subdirectory created for each repository that was exported, with the name of the repositories slug. within each repository directory there will be an `exports` directory containing all exported finding aids.
-If the `validate` option was set when the program was run any finding aids that fail validation will be written to a subdirectory named `failures`.
+If the `validate` option is set when the running the application any finding aids that fail validation will be written to a subdirectory named `failures`.
 A log file will be created named `aspace-export.log` which will be moved to the root of output directory at the end of the process, the initial location of this log file can be set with the `--logfile` option.